ocxtal/exec-commands/README.md

 # `pwd` specifies the directory to run commands
 pwd: "test"

-# `path` is additional directories to search commands; it expands environment variables.
+# `path` is additional directories to search commands; expands the PATH environment variable.
 path: "target/debug:$HOME/.cargo/bin"

 # `alt` is a list of command substitutions. when it finds `raw`, it executes `alt` instead.